chromium/chromium/docs/android_isolated_splits.md

 [b/171269960]: https://issuetracker.google.com/171269960

+### System.loadLibrary() Unusable from Split if Library depends on Another Loaded by Base Split

+Also tracked by [b/171269960], maybe related to linker namespaces.
+If a split tries to load `libfeature.so`, and `libfeature.so` has a `DT_NEEDED` entry for `libbase.so`, and `libbase.so` is loaded by the base split, then the load will fail.

+**Work-around:**

+Have base split load libraries from within splits.
+Proxy all JNI calls through a class that exists in the base split.

 ### System.loadLibrary() Broken for Libraries in Splits on System Image

 Also tracked by [b/171269960], Android's linker config (`ld.config.txt`) sets